sygenaithanos/Windows-MCP/README.md

 - Selecting specific sections of the text in a paragraph, as the MCP is relying on a11y tree. (⌛ Working on it.)
 - `Type-Tool` is meant for typing text, not programming in IDE because of it types program as a whole in a file. (⌛ Working on it.)
+- This MCP server can't be used to play video games.

 ## 🪪License